gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

         * Improve native token management in contracts.
 This is mainly bug fixes for the back-end blockchain tokens that guarantee the operations of a smart contract

         * Added possibility of task upgrade.
 Upgrades from Smart Contract version 2.0 to 3.0 required a redeployment of all Tasks.
-From now on all future upgrades will not affect previously created Tasks
+From now on, all future upgrades will not affect previously created Tasks

         * Task rewards do not increase karma.
-From now on Tasks will only serve to remunerate contributors with DAO Tokens but without increasing their Voting Karma
+From now on, Tasks will only serve to remunerate contributors with DAO Tokens but without increasing their Voting Karma

         * Added a possibility to create index contracts.
 Version 3.0 now includes indexes that improve the performance of GOSH when used in a web browser